arsal95/Traffic-Light-Control-System---A-Model-Based-Software-Design-Approach/README.md

 - Vehicle crossing
 - Vehicle post-crossing

-The duration between states is determined by whether or not pedestrain presses a push button.
-Only the duration for a vehicles stopping state is increased by 20 seconds when a push button is pressed to cross the road.
 The Finite State Machine (FSM) is implementated using State Flow Graphs follows the pattern as shown in the table below.

 <table>